Business lobby calls for state payroll tax reform

 Mar 26, 2024, updated Nov 02, 2024

-The South Australian Business Chamber CEO Andrew Kay called for reform to the payroll tax in the 2024 state budget.
+The South Australian Business Chamber CEO Andrew Kay previously called for reform to the payroll tax in the 2024 state budget.
 Photo: supplied

-The South Australian Business Chamber CEO Andrew Kay called for reform to the payroll tax in the 2024 state budget.
+The South Australian Business Chamber CEO Andrew Kay previously called for reform to the payroll tax in the 2024 state budget.
 Photo: supplied

 The chamber’s CEO Andrew Kay made a formal submission to treasurer Stephen Mullighan in early March, with six suggestions for change to the tax, which has remained unchanged since 2019.